Ruchita-0310/bioinformatics/comparative genomics.md

 zip ls.zip LS_ratio_results/*
 ```
 - Downloaded the zip file on the computer
-- Gave me a bunch of files
+- Gave me a bunch of files and figures